FRP Grating for Marina, Dock & Jetty Decks

 Where a closer mesh is required, Archatrak ‘MidiMesh’ grating with 1 1/2″ x 1 1/2″ spacing between load bars, a secondary load bar ½” deep and grid aperture of 1/2″ x 1/2″, offers a smoother rolling surface for wheelchairs, carts, bicycles, scooters etc.

-The standard size of ‘SpanTrak’ grating panels is 4′ x 8′.
+The standard size of ‘SpanTrak’ grate panels is 4′ x 8′.
 Other sizes can be supplied on special order.

 A grit surface is normally supplied for all marine applications, ensuring excellent slip resistance in all weather conditions.

-Fiberglass Composition: Archatrak fiberglass grating panels are manufactured exclusively with pure isophthalic resins – lower cost polyester resins do not offer sufficient long-term durability in harsh exterior conditions.
+Fiberglass Composition: Archatrak fiberglass grate panels are manufactured exclusively with pure isophthalic resins – lower cost polyester resins do not offer sufficient long-term durability in harsh exterior conditions.

 Grating panels use only aluminum hydroxide filler (not calcium carbonate) for maximum fire resistance (flame retardant and smoke suppression) and contain UV stabilizers.